St Bartholomew, Leeds

 The Story in Depth

-A surplus vicarage and church hall site had been empty for two decades, and the diocese eventually sold it to a housing association - who have transformed it into an attractive development of exemplary homes, largely for social rent.
+A surplus vicarage and church hall site was empty for two decades until the diocese sold it to a local housing association.
+They have transformed it into an attractive development of exemplary homes, largely for social rent.

 -